timmcginley/41936/Assignments/D.md

 * The daylight implications for each facade of the building.
 * This should include the positioning of your building and the justification for the orientation, from an interdisciplinary perspective but especially daylight.
 * There are lots of interdisciplinary considerations to include here.
 For instance, you could include the orientation of the building in relation to the sun and prevailing wind?
 The connection to the other buildings?
 What else?
+* Should also include soil conditions.

 ### 06: Existing Building <mark>new</mark>
 * plans and drawings of the existing building
+* existing foundations

 ### 07: Proposed Building
 * This is a summary of the interdsiciplinary design of your building.